Amid end to COVID help, homelessness surging in many cities

 In some cities, “housing first” policies intended to move the homeless into permanent homes have paid off.
 And while the pandemic brought economic chaos, an eviction moratorium, boosted unemployment payments and family tax credits prevented some people from becoming homeless at all.

-Along with Boston, numbers have fallen by about 20% or more in Houston, Philadelphia and Washington, D.C.
+Along with Boston, numbers have fallen sharply in Houston, Philadelphia and Washington, D.C.
 Even in California, homeless counts are down in San Francisco, and growth has slowed significantly in Los Angeles.

 In Boston, Steven Hamilton moved into a new apartment in September after decades staying on a friend or relative’s couch or in a homeless shelter.

 With the help of a program run by the Boston Medical Center, he was able to get a subsidized apartment in a public housing development.
 His portion of monthly rent is $281 — or about 30% of his Social Security payments.

 “I’m grateful,” he said.
 “I am not looking to move nowhere else.
 I am going to stay here until eternity.
 I lost a lot of stuff.
 I’m not going through that again.”

 Hamilton’s studio apartment is the result of a Boston strategy whereby the city and area nonprofits use extensive outreach to get people who’ve been on the streets for over a year into apartments and then provide services such as drug treatment and life-skills training like budgeting with the help of case managers.